Open problems and questions about geodesics: How to reconstruct a metric from its geodesics.

 \section{How to reconstruct a metric from its geodesics.}

 A (Riemannian or semi-Riemannian) metric allows one to construct geodesics.
-Every nonzero vector at every point is tangent to a unique curve from the family of geodesics.
+Every non-zero vector at every point is tangent to a unique curve from the family of geodesics.
 This section is dedicated to open problems related to the following questions: given a family of curves with this property, are they the geodesics for a metric; and, if there is such a metric, is it unique and how can it be reconstructed?
-These questions can also be posed for Finsler metrics, but in that context most natural problems are either solved or seem to be out of reach.
+These questions can also be posed for Finsler metrics.
+In this section we assume that the dimension of the manifold is at least two.

 Let us introduce some notation.
-By a \emph{path structure} we will understand (following \cite{Thomas1925}) a family of curves $\gamma_{\alpha}(t)$ such that for any point $x$ and for any vector $v\in T_xM$, $v\ne 0$, there exists a unique curve $\gamma$ from this family such that the for a certain $t$ we have $\gamma(t)= x$ and $\dot\gamma(t) \in \textrm{span}(v)$.
-We think that the curves are smooth and smoothly depend on the parameters $\alpha= (\alpha_1,...,\alpha_{2n-2})$.
+By a \emph{path structure} we will understand (following \cite{Thomas1925}) a family of curves $\gamma_{\alpha}(t)$ such that for any point $x$ and for any vector $v\in T_xM$, $v\ne 0$, there exists a unique curve $\gamma$ from this family such that for a certain $t$ we have $\gamma(t)= x$ and $\dot\gamma(t) \in \textrm{span}(v)$.
+We think that the curves are smooth and smoothly depend on the parameters $\alpha= (\alpha_1,\dots,\alpha_{2n-2})$.
 We may insist that the parametrization of the curves stays fixed, or we may be willing to reparametrize them.

 The first step is to find an affine connection for which the curves are the geodesics.
 The problem reduces to a system of linear equations (whether one can actually write down and solve them depends on the form in which the curves are given.)
 We outline the main ideas.